 The nature of wrongful death claims can create complicated issues, and obtaining the representation you can trust from an experienced and knowledgeable attorney is paramount.
 For example, the determination of what constitutes the appropriate value of a person’s life can be difficult to ascertain and families benefit from an attorney who will honor your loved one and adequately present the value of his or her life.
 Issues regarding liability, the extent, and cause of the person’s injuries and death and recoverable economic losses in a variety of degrees must all be analyzed and evaluated.
 Wade Law is armed with an abundance of resources and experience regarding how the process is handled in order to proficiently represent your matter.
 Insurance companies also have ample experience evaluating similar claims and will, therefore, attempt to obtain the lowest settlement possible and shortchange your family’s rights.
 Obtaining an attorney with substantial wrongful death experience is recommended to achieve the best outcome in your claim.

 The time after a loss is critical regarding the decisions you make, and our firm is here to ensure you make the right ones for your family and on behalf of the loved one you lost.
-Call the Wade Law group today so your family can focus on the importance of the healing and grieving process while we protect your legal rights.
+Call Wade Law today at 770-282-1188 so your family can focus on the importance of the healing and grieving process while we protect your legal rights.